We have five factories and 19 years of experience in plant extracts

 7.1.
 Improving Vascular Function

 Citrus bioflavonoids are known to enhance the elasticity of blood vessels, which helps in maintaining proper blood flow and preventing the hardening of arteries.
-This property is particularly attributed to Hesperidin, a bioflavonoid found in citrus fruits, which has been shown to improve vascular function and reduce arterial stiffness.
+This property is particularly attributed to hesperidin, a bioflavonoid found in citrus fruits, which has been shown to improve vascular function and reduce arterial stiffness.

 7.2.
 Reducing Blood Pressure